Youth Projects

 Youth Projects is an independent, not-for-profit organisation founded in Melbourne, Australia.
 Youth Projects provides a broad range of services designed tackling social disadvantage, homelessness and drug and alcohol issues including health and education programs, community outreach and training and employment services.

 Youth Projects operates a drop-in centre in Hosier Lane called The Living Room, and its main office is located in Glenroy.

 Origin

 In 1981, the Broadmeadows City Council established a drop-in centre in a building at 6 Hartington Street, Glenroy.
 The centre was aimed at the young unemployed as a safe place to discuss their personal issues.

-In 1984, with additional support from Commonwealth authorities and charitable trusts, the Broadmeadows Taskforce was established and officially opened by the Premier of Victoria, the Hon John Cain Tuesday 28 August 1984.
+In 1984, with additional support from Commonwealth authorities and charitable trusts, the Broadmeadows Taskforce was established and officially opened by the Premier of Victoria, John Cain Tuesday 28 August 1984.

 At the end of 1984, the committee of management of the Broadmeadows Taskforce elected change its name to Broadmeadows Youth Projects.
 Following the group's incorporation, the organisation became known as Youth Projects Inc.